lamps-wg/x509-shbs/draft-ietf-lamps-x509-shbs.md

 As described in the Security Considerations of {{sec-security}}, it is imperative that S-HBS implementations do not reuse OTS signatures.
 This makes S-HBS algorithms inappropriate for general use cases.
-The exact conditions under which S-HBS certificates may be used is left to certificate policies, however the intended use of S-HBS as described by [SP800208] can be used as a
+The exact conditions under which S-HBS certificates may be used is left to certificate policies.
+However the intended use of S-HBS as described by [SP800208] can be used as a
 guideline:

 {:quote}